retrogradeorbit/bootleg/README.md

 ### Babashka Pod Usage

 Note: There is a known issue with this pod and bb v0.2.1.
-For the time being use this pod with v0.2.0.
+Use bb v0.2.2 or higher.

 Install the binary, then launch the pod in babashka by invoking the binary: